Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: An Overview of Wireless Technologies Employing Unlicensed Spectrum

-LTE-LAA utilize CAT4-LBT.
-NR-U includes CAT1, CAT2 and CAT4 \cite{NRLBT, 5GNRCHALLENGESEVALUATION}.
-Different categories can be applied to different transmissions during COT.
-For instance, CAT1 is used for back to back transmissions in a short time, while frame-based LBT is used in CAT2 to ensure transmission of critical frames, such as discovery frames.
-Similarly, CAT4 LBT is used by the BS or the UE to initiate a transmission \cite{OFNOWHITESHEET}.
+LTE-LAA employs CAT4-LBT, whereas NR-U supports CAT1, CAT2, and CAT4 \cite{NRLBT, 5GNRCHALLENGESEVALUATION}.
+Different categories can be applied to different types of transmissions within a channel occupancy time (COT).
+For example, CAT1 is typically used for back-to-back transmissions over short intervals, while frame-based LBT in CAT2 ensures reliable delivery of critical control information, such as discovery frames.
+CAT4, on the other hand, is employed by both the BS and the UE to initiate data transmissions \cite{OFNOWHITESHEET}.

-Now we can proceed to the examples of coexistence.
-Note that in the following text, we will use word fair, but actually there is no strict definition of fairness for coexistence of different technologies \cite{COEXISTENCECELLULARWIFI}.
-To study, optimize, or coexist in unlicensed bands, various approaches have been proposed.
-These approaches are based on: game theory \cite{GAMETHEORY}, the multi-armed bandit approach \cite{MULTIARMED}, Markov chains \cite{WIFIMARKOV}, machine learning \cite{OPTIMIZINGCOEXIST_DLNFR}, and reinforcement learning \cite{RLWIFILTE, NRUDRL}.
+We now turn to specific examples of coexistence.
+It is important to note that in the following discussion, we use the term *fair*; however, there is no universally accepted definition of fairness in the context of coexistence among different technologies \cite{COEXISTENCECELLULARWIFI}. {Below, we summarize several widely used definitions of fairness: \begin{itemize}